Skip to main content

 Token

 Token authenticators allow you to authenticate using the secure token generated via a third party.
-Token authenticators can also be used to pass encrypted embedded data into the survey where it then be decrypted and stored as embedded data.
+Token authenticators can also be used to pass encrypted embedded data into the survey where it is then decrypted and stored as embedded data.

 Qtip: This SSO type may not function properly with preview survey.